Care workers have been added to the shortage occupation list after a decision by the Department of Health and Social Care last year.

 15 February 2022

-Care workers have been added to the shortage occupation list after a decision first announced by the Department of Health and Social Care (DHSC) on Christmas Eve, the BBC reported.
+Care workers have been added to the shortage occupation list after a decision first announced by the Department of Health and Social Care (DHSC) on Christmas Eve.

 The decision followed a recommendation from the Migration Advisory Committee (MAC) that the jobs be made eligible for the health and care visa and placed on the list, which is designed to help migrants get work visas to fill jobs where there are shortages.

 This was called for “immediately” to temper “severe and increasing difficulties” the sector was facing with recruitment and retention, the MAC said in mid-December.

 Confirming the changes came into force on Tuesday, a Government spokeswoman said: “Ahead of the changes coming into force, we’ve started an ambitious package of reform of the sponsorship system and we’re supporting employers new to the system to navigate it.

 “We want to see employers make long-term investments in the UK domestic workforce instead of relying on labour from abroad.
 Our Plan for Jobs is helping people across the country retrain, build new skills and get back into work.

 “We are doing everything we can to support the incredibly hardworking care staff by including investing £462.5 million in workforce recruitment and retention funds, expanding the health and care visa scheme and promoting our ‘Made with Care’ recruitment campaign.”

 In December, Health Secretary Sajid Javid said the measure would help to “ensure short-term sustainability” as he also urged care workers to get vaccinated.

 He said: “I also urge all care staff yet to do so to come forward to get boosted now to protect themselves and those they care for.”